YawFrempong/iOS-Projects-Schoolwork-/Data Logger/README.md

 # Data Logger for Employees

-A simple data entry and logging system that stores a users name, email, password, and department
+A simple data entry and logging system that stores a users name, email, password, and department.

 Data Entry Screen: